 - the wages were deducted for some other reason.

 A strong case at the settlement conference can make it clear that the wages were not paid.
 This can pressure the employer into paying all of them.
 If there is any doubt that the wages were not paid, the employer will likely argue against paying them in full.

-In many cases, the employer and the worker will reach an agreement at the settlement conference.
-The employer will pay a specific amount in order to get the worker to drop his or her claim.
+In many cases, the employer and you will reach an agreement at the settlement conference.
+The employer will pay a specific amount in order to get you to drop your claim.
 Settlements that are signed on the Department of Industrial Relations’ forms will be enforced by the Labor Commissioner’s Office.